Patrick A. Testa

 -

-Summary: When it comes to whether or not historical shocks have persistent effects, institutions matter (for migratory response patterns).
+Summary: When it comes to whether or not historical shocks have persistent effects, the quality of institutions matters for migratory responses.

 -